kotritrona/nodebb-plugin-registration-exam/README.md

 # NodeBB registration exam

+version: 0.4.8 | nodeBB compatibility: ~1.12.0

-Adds a exam system (/exam) to your NodeBB, so new users must pass this exam before they can register an account.
+Adds a exam system (/exam) to NodeBB, so new users must pass this exam before they can register an account.

 ~~Inspired by some danmaku video website.~~